otsosaarinen/osu-cards-backend/README.md

 This backend handles database management and retrieves player data from an SQLite3 database when a request is made by the frontend.
 The database currently contains the data for the top 50 osu!standard players as of February 22, 2025.

 # How to run
-1. Add your osu! api key and port to ```.env```.
+1. Create ```.env``` file to root directory and add your osu! api key and port to ```.env```.
 Frontend uses port 3000 for communicating with backend so using that is recommended unless you also change frontend port value
 2. Run ```server.js``` to start the express.js server